566px/intype-bundles-html5/README.md

-intype-bundles-html5
+HTML5 bundle
 ====================

-HTML5 bundle converted from TextMate
+For how to install, see http://inotai.com/intype/manual/15/bundles.